sde-coursepack/sde-coursepack.github.io/modules/code quality/_posts/2000-03-06-Extract-Method.md

 Not that long ago, I would say:

-> This done one thing!
+> This does one thing!
 It reads in a text file to make a Sudoku Grid

 I would add an example text file that may look like: